CIT2202/intro-to-sql/README.md

 # Introduction to MySQL
 This practical work is about developing skills in SQL.
+Make sure you have has a look at the notes on key database concepts [Intro to Databases](intro-to-databases.md) and SQL [Intro to SQL](intro-to-sql.md) before attempting the following.

 ## Accessing MySQL
 MySQL is part of XAMPP/MAMP/WAMP.
 To complete these exercises you will need Apache to be running and MySQL (check your control panel).